Meet Angela Lee, ONE Championship Titleist and Asian MMA's Biggest Star

 Lee showed some deficiencies with her striking defense, but the continual improvement was also there.
 Her grappling anchored her matchups and gave her a distinct advantage against the older competition.

-Perhaps most impressive is that those five wins all came in under a year's worth of work.
+Perhaps most impressive is that those five wins all came in under a year's work.
 ONE Championship kept her busy to foster her development, but her performances also force their hand in their booking after five-straight finishes.
 Lee would battle Mei Yamaguchi for the inaugural atomweight championship.

 The Champion